kylebower/used-phone-tablet-prices/README.md

-# usedCars
+# usedPhones
-Predicting used car prices using Regression
+Predicting used phone prices using Regression